 Pellet smokers may just be the best smokers for beginners.
 This type of smoker uses hard wood pellets to provide the fuel for the smoker, which comes in a variety of flavors for the different types of meats and fish you are smoking.

-Once you set the temperature on the Pit Boss Pellet Smoker, the auger maintains the temperature and automatically adds fuel pellets as needed to maintain the temperature for the best smoking experience,
+Once you set the temperature on the Z Grills Pellet Smoker, the auger maintains the temperature and automatically adds fuel pellets as needed to maintain the temperature for the best smoking experience,

-This smoker has 5 cooking racks and a 721 Sq.
+This 8-in-1 smoker has 721 Sq.
 In.
 (5 Sq.
 Feet) cooking space, so you can smoke an entire meal for your family or friends.

-The double walled insulation of the Pit Boss Vertical pellet smoker lets you smoke from as low as 150°F to temperatures reaching 450°F, unlike any other smoker on the market today.
+The double walled insulation of the Z Grills pellet smoker lets you smoke from as low as 150°F to temperatures reaching 450°F, unlike any other smoker on the market today.